Two Days on the Dingle Peninsula

 Dick Mack’s

 They brew their beer on-site.
-You can even take a tour of the brewery during your visit while sampling their beer if you want some behind-the-scenes action.
+You can even take a tour of the brewery during your visit while having some samples.

 An Droichead Beag